Jaycode88/veg-centric-msp3/README.md

         - Browse Veg-Centric Recipes: Users will want to discover simple and time-efficient vegetable-based recipes for their meals.

-        - Discover New Flavors and Ingredients: Users may have a goal of expanding their culinary horizons by trying out new vegetables and flavors they haven't cooked with before.

         - Join the community: A User may want to join the community and share their own recipes

         - Find information about Veg-Centric.